danythost/feature-workspace/README.md

 My App
-This iss My Feature Workspace App
+This is My Feature Workspace App